v696973/VISIONS/README.md

 At first run, VISIONS will download weights for pre-trained models, used for feature extraction.
 Weights for aligner models are included into this repo.

-## Papers and repos used:
+## Papers and repos used
-[VSE++: Improving Visual-Semantic Embeddings with Hard Negatives](https://arxiv.org/abs/1707.05612) - aligner models were trained using MH loss described in the paper. https://github.com/fartashf/vsepp was used as a reference implementation of the loss function.
+* [VSE++: Improving Visual-Semantic Embeddings with Hard Negatives](https://arxiv.org/abs/1707.05612) - aligner models were trained using MH loss described in the paper. https://github.com/fartashf/vsepp was used as a reference implementation of the loss function.